Approximately 85 applicants are admitted to the professional program of the College of Veterinary Medicine each year.

 Also, it is your responsibility to request transcripts, in sealed official envelopes from appropriate college/university registrars, for all post-secondary institutions you attended.
-These transcripts must include ALL course work completed through Summer Term, 2012.
-Transcripts must be mailed directly to the College of Veterinary Medicine (not to VMCAS), and must be postmarked by the October 2 deadline date.
+These transcripts must include ALL course work completed through Summer Term, 2013.
+Transcripts must be mailed directly to VMCAS with the exception of Fall 2013 transcripts, which are sent to the UT College of Veterinary Medicine.

 A NON-RESIDENT APPLICANT MUST HAVE A MINIMUM CUMULATIVE GRADE POINT AVERAGE OF 3.2 ON A 4.0 SCALE FOR HIS/HER APPLICATION TO BE CONSIDERED.

 The first phase is objective and a point value is derived from evaluation of academic transcripts and the GRE scores.